Faculty Accepting Clinical Program Students Fall 2016

-The major objective of the Graduate Program in Psychology is to produce a versatile psychologist able to work in academic, research, or applied positions.
+The major objective of the Graduate Program in Psychological Science is to produce a versatile psychologist able to work in academic, research, or applied positions.
 To this end, all students are expected to establish a research program and to construct a coherent plan of study.

 Within the General/Experimental Program, students concentrate in one of four areas: